 Pathways To Medicine In Australia

 In Australia, there are two main pathways into medicine, the undergraduate, often referred to as direct entry, and the graduate route.
-Both routes have slightly different requirements and expectations but are both highly competitive.
-Academic success, high aptitude test scores and stellar interview performances are required to make the cut.
+Both having slightly different requirements but highly competitive entry.

 Undergraduate Medicine In Australia